Balls in the Air: The Story Behind the Protocol

 A Q&A with Dr. Amy Myers

-The “SuperPower Support” supplement is the hero of this regimen—a blend of building blocks (including vitamin C and selenium) that boosts the body’s glutathione production.
-Glutathione is the major antioxidant in our body; it’s crucial to the body’s natural detoxification process as it helps remove toxins, while also supporting other antioxidants, the health of our immune system, and our energy.
-When you are always on the go, you’re depleting your glutathione stores, which is where this supplement comes into play.
+The “SuperPower Support” supplement is the hero of this regimen—a blend of building blocks (including NAC, selenium, vitamin C) that boosts the body’s glutathione production.
+Glutathione is the major antioxidant in our body; it’s crucial to the body’s natural detoxification process as it helps remove toxins, while also supporting other antioxidants, and the health of our immune system.
+When you are always on the go, you want to make sure that you support your glutathione stores, which is where this supplement comes into play.

 Typically, glutathione as a supplement is broken down by the gut and it does not get absorbed well—but the building blocks in these two supplements are more readily absorbed and efficiently used by the body.